vidhi-mody/Personal-Blog/content/blogs/gsoc-chapter-5.md

 #### Week 8 and 9

 :tada: Finally have a machine that works!
-Took some time to set up the new machine but all set to work now :information_desk_person:
+Took some time to set up the new machine but it's all set up now :information_desk_person:

 **Highlights:**
 > :white_check_mark: Partially Accomplished